soundata/soundata/docs/source/tutorial.rst

 Using the method ``validate()`` we can check if the files in the local version are the same than the available canical version, and the files were downloaded correctly (none of them are corrupted).

-For big datasets: In future ``mirdata`` versions, a random validation will be included.
+For big datasets: In future ``soundata`` versions, a random validation will be included.
 This improvement will reduce validation time for very big datasets.

 Accessing annotations
 ^^^^^^^^^^^^^^^^^^^^^